Software Development Cost Estimation: Best Practices in 2022

 Therefore, the following software development cost estimation tactics are used for the most effective interaction:

 - At the negotiation stage, the analyst records the basic requirements of the customer, and suggests something based on practice and global experience.
 If necessary the client may be asked to fill in a questionnaire template.

 - As a result of preliminary negotiations and questionnaires the analytical note with general requirements and in some cases conclusion is made.
 For example, whether it is necessary to carry out an additional survey for specification of requirements and their detailing.

 - Non-standard requirements of the customer are also characterized, and brief recommendations for their implementation are given, based on common practices and experience in similar projects.

 - On the basis of the analytical note the boundaries of the project become clear, and therefore we can tell the approximate cost and timing.

 - After that a document with the cost is prepared and provided to the customer.

 The bottom line

-Even if you were skeptical at first, we hope you’re convinced of the importance of requirements collection now.
+Even if you were skeptical at first, we hope you’re convinced of the importance of requirements collection in software development cost estimation.
 So if you’re looking for a vendor to implement your software idea, make sure it’s someone who takes estimation seriously.
 Someone like Perfsol.